 Many people who are later classified with dual diagnosis begin using drugs to self-medicate instead of seeking proper medical treatment.
 Although these substances might appear to relieve the symptoms of a mental illness, the effects are temporary, since drugs and alcohol almost always worsen the situation.
 Those with co-occurring disorders are more likely to:

 Participating in the rigorous yet extremely beneficial program at The Phoenix Recovery Center will give participants confidence, life skills and tools to use as they seek to build a new life.
 More than anything, we want to help our patients regain peace of mind.
-It is our goal to provide our residents with all the necessary tools to implement success and longevity in living a happy, sober and productive life and to rise above addiction.
-If you would like to know more about what to expect from dual diagnosis treatment from qualified rehab centers in Utah, read our explanation of the Phoenix Recovery Center program.
+It is our goal to provide our residents with all the necessary tools to implement success and longevity in living a happy, sober, and productive life and to “rise above” it.
+If you would like to know more about what to expect from dual diagnosis treatment from qualified rehab centers in Utah, read our explanation of The Phoenix Recovery Center program.

 If you or a loved one experiences dual diagnosis, you can find help.
 The majority of people with co-occurring disorders are only treated for one of their ailments.
 However, research has shown that in order to effectively recover from dual diagnosis, individuals must undergo treatment for both conditions.